kannankvs/md2/Command-Reference.md

   2. Use config_db.json and configure the MGMT_INTERFACE key with the appropriate values.
 Refer [here](https://github.com/Azure/SONiC/wiki/Configuration#Management-Interface)
   3. Use minigraph.xml and configure "ManagementIPInterfaces" tag inside "DpgDesc" tag as given at the [page](https://github.com/Azure/SONiC/wiki/Configuration-with-Minigraph-(~Sep-2017))

-Once the IP address is configured, the same can be verified using either "show management_interface address" command or the "/sbin/ifconfig eth0" linux command.
+Once the IP address is configured, the same can be verified using either `show management_interface address` command or the `/sbin/ifconfig eth0` linux command.
 Users can SSH login to this management interface IP address from their management network.

 - Example: